-Georgetown · District of Columbia
+Georgetown University · District of Columbia

 Jesuit private with a categorical no-merit policy and a published displacement order that DOES reduce Georgetown's own need-based scholarship after student contribution, loans, and work-study — uniquely unfavorable for students winning sizeable outside awards.